PhrozenByte/gh-workflow-immortality/README.md

   gh-workflow-immortality.sh [--forks] [[--owner] [--collaborator] [--member]|--all] \
     [--user USER]... [--org ORGANIZATION]...
 [REPOSITORY]...

-Makes scheduled GitHub workflows immortal by force enabling disabled workflows.
+Makes scheduled GitHub workflows immortal by force enabling workflows.
 GitHub will suspend scheduled triggers of GitHub workflows of repositories that didn't receive any activity within the past 60 days.
 This small script simply iterates all your GitHub repositories and force enables your workflows, so that the workflow's inactivity counter is reset.

 Repository options:
   --forks             also loads forked repositories (otherwise excluded)